top of page

 Authorization

-Authorization refers to controlling access on resources and commands within a database.
+Authorization refers to controlling access to resources and commands within a database.
 This is done by assigning permissions to a user within a database in Azure SQL Database or Azure SQL Managed Instance.
 Permissions are ideally managed by adding user accounts to database roles and assigning database-level permissions to those roles.
-Alternatively an individual user can also be granted certain object-level permissions.
+Alternatively, an individual user can also be granted certain object-level permissions.
 For more information, see Logins and users

 As a best practice, create custom roles when needed.
 Add users to the role with the least privileges required to do their job function.
 Do not assign permissions directly to users.
-The server admin account is a member of the built-in db_owner role, which has extensive permissions and should only be granted to few users with administrative duties.
+The server admin account is a member of the built-in db_owner role, which has extensive permissions and should only be granted to a few users with administrative duties.
 To further limit the scope of what a user can do, the EXECUTE AS can be used to specify the execution context of the called module.
-Following these best practices is also a fundamental step towards Separation of Duties.
+Following these best practices is also a fundamental step towards the Separation of Duties.

 Row-level security